gslab-econ/template/README.md

 Individual scripts can be run directly within Stata and R if they are run in order.

-Steps for using cache:
+ "Cache and release" protocol:

+- Manually create relevant 'cache' and 'release' google drive folder and share them.
+Assign ownership as appropriate.
+(If already created and shared, make sure to place them within your "My Drive" folder).
+	- The 'release' drive folder is only necessary if the releases will be stored on drive instead of GitHub.
 - Clone repo
-- Run Sconstruct w/ cache turned on to populate /build/
-- Comment out cache and sync statements in Sconstruct
+- Run scons in 'cache' mode. `scons mode=cache`.

---- Modify code and make intermediate commits along issue branch ---
+- Modify code and run scons in 'develop' mode as you make intermediate commits to the issue branch. `scons mode=develop` or just `scons`

-- Uncomment cache and sync statements
-- Final run and commit with force caching turned on (http://scons.org/doc/2.0.1/HTML/scons-user/x4276.html)
+- Before merging to master, run scons in 'cache' mode with [force caching](http://scons.org/doc/2.0.1/HTML/scons-user/x4276.html) turned on before committing. `scons mode=cache --cache-force`
 - Merge
+- If you want to create a release, run scons in 'release' mode. `scons mode=release version=0.1`
+- If you wnat to create a release that pushes to google drive, run scons in 'release'+drive mode. `scons drive mode=release version=0.1`

 #### More information about scons: